Herbert Charles Wilson: Early career

 Wilson moved west to the town of Edmonton in the North-West Territories in 1882 and, shortly after arriving, became active in the local community.
 He was elected as Director of the Edmonton Literary Club in October 1882 and, in 1883, became a member of a Methodist church committee.
 He also served as president of the Edmonton Cricket Club, Edmonton Curling Club, Edmonton Gas and Oil Company and as director of the Edmonton Building and Investment Company.

-Wilson registered as a medical practitioner in the North-West Territories in 1886 and again in 1906 when the province of Alberta entered Confederation.
+Wilson registered as a medical practitioner in the North-West Territories in 1886 and again in 1906 when Alberta became the province of Alberta.
 As one of the first physicians in Edmonton, Wilson opened the first drug store, next to his office and served as a medical consultant to nearby First Nations reserves in addition to serving as the official police surgeon for the North-West Mounted Police district of Edmonton from 1886 to 1887, a coroner for Edmonton and the North-West Territories and an examiner for numerous insurance companies.